elken/astro-website/src/pages/blog/waste.md

 There will never be hard and fast rules for setting a perfect strategy, but we see the best results from engineering organisations that follow a few simple rules:

+**1. Remember the bottom line.** The most effective teams have a clear view of how their work contributes to the success of the business.
+Make sure the key metrics, that relate to value to your customer, and reward for your business, are are at the forefront of your mind when assessing big-ticket work.

-**1. Focus on customer value.** An engineering team should work daily with a product owner or on-site customer.
+An engineering team should work daily with a product owner or on-site customer.
 This might be someone highly technical, but the key is that all major initiatives are anchored in delivering value to users.
-Avoid initiatives that involve large amounts of engineering time but are deemed 'too technical' to be steered by the voice of the customer.
-When working in a software business, those steering the product should have sufficient technical understanding to engage with technical challenges, at the very least to recognise, justify and steer even the most technical change.
+Initiatives that involve large amounts of engineering time but are deemed 'too technical' to be steered by the voice of the customer or the value they return, should be viewed with suspicion.
+When working in a software business, those steering the product should have sufficient technical understanding to engage with technical challenges and justify time spent against the bottom line.

-**2. Ruthless prioritisation.** No matter how large and secure the organisation becomes, teams should always look to prioritise, often ruthlessly, to focus on the most important features.
+**2. Prioritise ruthlessly.** No matter how large and secure the organisation becomes, teams should always look to prioritise, often ruthlessly, to focus on the most important features.
 This means discussing priorities every day to validate the path.

-**3. Working iteratively.** Eliminating waste caused by bad direction means validating direction, and finding ways to deliver incrementally and seek continuous feedback is the best way to do this.
-Too often, teams become locked in long, wasteful cycles with no feedback or chance to change course.
+**3. Work iteratively.** Eliminating waste caused by bad direction means validating direction, and finding ways to deliver incrementally and seek continuous feedback is the best way to do this.
+Too often, teams become locked in long, wasteful tracks with no feedback or chance to change course.

-**4. Small teams.** Smaller teams benefit from lower communication overhead, clearer focus, higher alignment, and greater accountability.
+**4. Stay small.** Smaller teams benefit from lower communication overhead, clearer focus, higher alignment, and greater accountability.
 We see empirically that the most effective teams we build are small.
 The characteristics of small teams are key to creating surprising productivity.

 **5. Clear ownership.** Teams should be associated clearly with a domain area they can own.
-This means minimal dependence on other teams, and a mandate to solve the 'mission' that relates to their domain however they see fit.
+This means minimal dependence on other teams, and a mandate to undertake the 'mission' that relates to their domain however they see fit.

-**6. Championing existing systems.** Too often, existing systems are undervalued, and grand plans to resolve frustrations with the architecture form too easily.
+**6. Champion existing systems.** Too often, existing systems are undervalued, and grand plans to resolve frustrations with the architecture form too easily.
 Complex software systems remain difficult to change.
 Avoid underestimating the cost of change and make sure that major technical improvement works are undertaken with clear business benefits in mind.

 Choose carefully when to take on architectural improvement work.
 If you're still hunting for product-market fit then avoid embarking on long periods of system refactoring.
 Above all, make sure there is consensus across key engineers about how to change your systems, and steer clear of vague programmes of improvement work with an unclear payoff.